dfirsec/image_to_text/README.md

 ## License

 This program is licensed under the MIT License.
-For more information, please see the LICENSE file.